runemadsen/ok-go/README.md

 - [ ] Views / Layouts
 - [ ] Layout stylesheet and javascript tags with digests in prod
 - [ ] config.json file if it exists

+Things to talk about:

+- no classes.
+We call stuff `HomeIndex` and not `index`